rocky-jaiswal/my_blogs/source/2012-09-09-rails_on_ruby_jruby_a_performance_comparison.html.markdown

     Requests per second:    4268.76 [#/sec] (mean)
     Time per request:       2.343 [ms] (mean)

 I think we are talking Java level performance here.
-I don't know why there is such a huge difference between Trinidad (which is Tomcat based) and standard Tomcat but it may be due to Trinidad being rake compliant and Tomcat having no such restrictions.
+I don't know why there is such a huge difference between Trinidad (which is Tomcat based) and standard Tomcat but it may be due to Trinidad being rack compliant and Tomcat having no such restrictions.

 Anyways, here is a summary -